jadilorenzo/obsidian/Notes.md

 It requires creating hypotheses, testing hypotheses, and using logical thinking to fix something that is broken.
 This is a skill that won’t go out of date and is now more useful than ever.
 Learning coding and learning debugging moves you from thinking “This is broken,” to “How can I fix that?”
 Debugging and programming demystify technology — you can now reason about how things are built or how you might build them.

 The internet and computers are the paper
-and books of the coming revolution in coding literacy
+and books of the coming revolution in coding literacya

 Programming isn't just about making things, it's about understanding how things are made.